 There are a few things you should plan for and practice before outings on the water so you and your dog are prepared safety-wise.
 Boating with your dog is a lot like boating with children — be aware of where they are at all times and block off slippery or dangerous areas of the boat, such as ladders or open decks.
 Check out this video for quick tips for boating safely with your pup:

 Teach Your Dog to Get On and Off the Boat

 One of the more dangerous moments of boating with your dog is getting in and out of the boat.
 If you can, the safest option is to carry your dog on and off the ship.
 If your dog is too big for this, invest in a pet-friendly boarding ramp or ladder that you can use from the dock or in the water to help them get on board safely.
-If possible, practice with the boat on dry land and stabilized to acclimate your pup to using the ramp or ladder, or you can practice with using your car or a table before using it on your boat.
+If possible, practice with the boat on dry land and stabilized to acclimate your pup to use the ramp or ladder, or you can practice using your car or a table before using it on your boat.
 Spend some time allowing them to practice how to get in and out of the boat on calm water before working up to more of a rocking boat deck.